molambat/QAbyDayNSFWbyNight/README.md

 Five-minute coffee breaks paired with QA chats and discreet visual teasers.
 Quick, stimulating sessions to maintain energy and motivation.
 You set the pace.

-✅ Scheduled Tease Sessions
-5 minutes coffee break, QA chat, and a quiet little reveal.
-Mini-breaks that keep the energy up.
-You pick the pace.

 ✅ Daily Stand-Tease
 Keep your daily meetings enticing: I’ll join in the attire you choose—anything from your favorite comfy hoodie to completely casual beneath the camera line.
 Or perhaps professional top, playful below—sync and smiles always included.